 It can be a pain waiting for your tablet to charge, especially if you’re about to leave the house and aren’t sure if it has enough juice to last the journey.

-We’ve looked at tips for extending your tablet’s battery life.
+Previously, we’ve looked at tips for extending your tablet’s battery life.
 Here we’re going to show you a few easy ways to make it charge quicker, so you spend less time hanging around watching the battery bar creep up towards full, and more time enjoying using it.

 Tip 1: Flight mode